Texas Reads One Book

-Cost is per student, and participating schools receive everything they need for the program:
+Cost is per student, and participating schools receive:

 - an exclusive video of Dallas Cowboys Head Coach Jason Garrett personally addressing the students and reading aloud the first chapter of the selected book (Friendship According to Humphrey)

 - assembly ideas